kitsamho/General-Assembly_DSI-Capstone-Project/README.md

 # Methodology & Approach

 Seven of the UK's leading supermarket brands were chosen for the study: Sainsbury's, Tesco, Lidl, ASDA, Morrisons, M&S and Waitrose.
-I scraped their social content from Facebook using automated web scraping (Selenium).
+I web scraped the brands' posts from Facebook using automation (Selenium).
+Although there is some variance, we have at least 3 years of Facebook content for each brand.
+The data was loosely stuctured however required extensive cleaning and preparation in order to make the content viable for classification.

 # Findings & Overview
-For those that are more technically minded that want an overview of the project I would recommend exploring the [Summary & Technical Report](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project/blob/master/0_Summary%20%26%20Technical%20Reporting/Summary%20%26%20Technical%20Reporting.ipynb), for those who want something less technical and more visual - I have created a [powerpoint slideshow](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project/blob/master/6_Presentation/Capstone%20Deck.pdf) talking through the project in a more accessible manner.
+For those that are more technically minded that want an overview of the project - from its inception to the results - I would recommend exploring the [Summary & Technical Report](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project/blob/master/0_Summary%20%26%20Technical%20Reporting/Summary%20%26%20Technical%20Reporting.ipynb), for those who want something less technical and more visual - I have created a [pdf deck](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project/blob/master/6_Presentation/Capstone%20Deck.pdf) talking through the project in a more accessible manner.

 # The detail : links to specific stages of the project